juan1410/cse15l-lab-reports/labreport4.md

 ## Step 2: Clone your fork of the repository from your Github account
 ![Image](2Step.png)
 - Keys Pressed: _<**Ctrl-R**><**g**><**Ctrl-E**><**SpaceBar**><**Command-V**><**enter**>_
 - The _**git clone**_ command was already in my search history.
 So I used Ctrl-R and then typed the letter 'g' which gave me the result of git clone.
 Then I pressed Ctrl-E to go to the end of the line.
-After that I pressed the spacebar and then pressed Command-V to paste the URL of my repository.
+After that I pressed the spacebar and then pressed Command-V to paste the SSH of my repository.
 Then I hit enter to clone the repository from my Github account.

 ## Step 3: Run the tests, demonstrating that they failed
 ![Image](3Step.png)